West Virginia Players to Watch Against Maryland - First Round

 West Virginia Players to Watch

-Stevenson is tops on his team in both points (15.5) and assists (2.5) per game, and also posts 3.5 rebounds.
-Defensively, he puts up 1 steal and 0.2 blocked shots.
+Stevenson puts up 15.5 points and 2.5 assists per game -- both team highs.
+He is also putting up 3.5 rebounds, shooting 43.8% from the floor and 38.1% from downtown with 2.3 made 3-pointers per contest.

-Tre Mitchell is tops on the Mountaineers at 5.5 rebounds per game, while also averaging 1.8 assists and 11.6 points.
+Tre Mitchell paces the Mountaineers at 5.5 rebounds per contest, while also putting up 1.8 assists and 11.6 points.

-Kedrian Johnson is tops on his squad in assists per game (3.2), and also averages 11.2 points and 2.3 rebounds.
-Defensively, he tallies 1.8 steals and 0.1 blocked shots.
+Kedrian Johnson puts up a team-leading 3.2 assists per contest.
+He is also putting up 11.2 points and 2.3 rebounds, shooting 40.2% from the floor.

 West Virginia Top Performers (Last 10 Games)